sandbreak80/zone-fade-detector/README.Docker.md

 This document provides comprehensive instructions for running the Zone Fade Detector in Docker containers.

+## ⚠️ CRITICAL: Docker-Only Development

+**This project is designed to run exclusively in Docker containers.
+Local Python installation is NOT supported and will cause issues.**

+### 🚫 What NOT to do:
+- ❌ Do NOT install Python, pip, or virtual environments on your host system
+- ❌ Do NOT run `pip install` commands outside of Docker containers
+- ❌ Do NOT create local virtual environments
+- ❌ Do NOT run Python scripts directly on your host system

+### ✅ What TO do:
+- ✅ Use `docker-compose` commands for all operations
+- ✅ All Python dependencies are managed inside Docker containers
+- ✅ Development happens inside Docker containers with volume mounts
+- ✅ Testing is done using Docker test containers

 ## 🐳 Quick Start

 ### Prerequisites